Bellaugh History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Bellaugh is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Bellaugh family lived in Yorkshire.
 The name, however, refers to the region of Belleau or Bella Aqua in France, both of which translate as good water or clear water.
-CITATION[CLOSE]

 Early Origins of the Bellaugh family